DriesSchulten/dozer-model/README.md

 ### Don'ts:

 * Don't use lazy initialization in getters (for a `List` for example), it can cause the following behavior:
-    1 Object is set in the model, contains a `List` member 2 On detach the `List` is still a proxy, and detached to `null` 3 On attach the model gets the current value of the `List` member, because it was set to `null` lazy initialization will return a new empty list, the model will see this 'new' `List` as a changed value and not re-attach the original `List` as a proxy, effectively clearing the values...
+    1. Object is set in the model, contains a `List` member
+    2. On detach the `List` is still a proxy, and detached to `null`
+    3. On attach the model gets the current value of the `List` member, but because lazy initialization will return a new empty list (because the current value is `null`), the model will see this 'new' `List` as a changed value and not re-attach the original `List` as a proxy, effectively clearing the existing values...
 * Watch out for Hibernate's auto-flush behavior (if enabled for the current session), because the model changes the original loaded Hibernate objects it can cause a flush of the model in (half) detached state, causing values to be saved as `null` to the database...

 ## Maven repo